 - “Some poly-identified people see polyamory as a choice of practice, others claim it as a natural state of being” (quoted in Klesse).

 - In a study done this year, it was found that more men were interested in polyamory than women.
-It was explained that this may be because women tend to be more religious that men.
+It was explained that this might be because women tend to be more religious than men.
 (Hutzler)